Top 3 Mistakes You Need to AVOID on the Job Hunt

 Mistake #3 to Avoid

-So the last mistake is probably to hardest one to avoid.
+So the last mistake is probably the hardest one to avoid.

 When you get Laid-Off or Fired, it’s extremely tempting to take ANY job you can get to start getting a paycheck.
 Especially after months of applying to online job boards and submitting your resume to hundreds of companies.